Famondir/Music-Suite/README.md

 2. What about other functions with side effects?
 3. How to test if the button color changes on screen?

 For the first question my first attempt was to return an informative string if the function call was successful.
 But then I found that the player object of pyglet has an attribute `playing` on can check.
 However this only solved checking if a single sound is played.
-For the [melodyplayer.py](https://github.com/Famondir/Music-Suite/blob/main/src/main/python/melodyplayer.py) it would be necessary to check if multiple sounds are played with no hearable delay.
+For the [melodyplayer.py](https://github.com/Famondir/Music-Suite/blob/main/src/main/python/melodyplayer.py) it would be necessary to check if multiple sounds are played in parallel with no hearable delay.

 In another project I worked with Googles OR tools in Python and wanted to know if the created shedule plan is valid.
 Since the plan is only printed at console right now I used the `capsys` functionality to check if the messages send to the out stream include the expected phrases or names.